US Standard Light Rail Vehicle: Issues

 In Boston, the MBTA was accepting new cars from Boeing-Vertol, but the cars were falling out of service faster than the MBTA's maintenance staff could repair them.
 In addition, the MBTA could not acquire replacement parts fast enough to repair the disabled SLRVs.
 In a desperate effort to keep as many SLRVs operating as possible, MBTA set aside 35 disabled cars to be cannibalized for replacement parts.

 To help prevent the riding public from seeing the number of brand-new, but heavily cannibalized SLRVs, several of the cars were hidden around the system where the public was not likely to find them.
 A major newspaper story emerged when a reporter and a photographer managed to get into a section of the Green Line's subway which was not in use at the time and found it was full of cannibalized cars which had been abandoned in the tunnel.
 The MBTA had been towing the cars into the subway during the middle of the night when the subway was closed to the public.
 The story and photographs brought the problems with the SLRV into the public eye for the first time.
 After the story broke, out-of-service SLRVs began to appear in several storage yards which were easily viewed by the public, though this may have simply been due to the ever-increasing number of disabled cars.

-MBTA purchased $2.2 million in spare parts in May 1978 to ameliorate further issues, and Muni purchased $1.5 million in parts, forewarned by the MBTA experience.
+MBTA purchased $2.2 million in spare parts in May 1978 to alleviate further issues, and Muni purchased $1.5 million in parts, forewarned by the MBTA experience.
 Muni also requested to add 200 employees in order to maintain and run the new SLRVs.
 Shipments of US SLRVs to MBTA were suspended in June 1978 after 135 cars had been delivered due to ongoing issues, and MBTA prepared the 35 cannibalized cars for return to Boeing later that year.
 On October 9, 1978, MBTA rejected the final 40 SLRVs and directed Boeing-Vertol to retrieve the 35 cannibalized cars, concluding that poor fleet reliability meant that Boeing was in breach of warranty.
 By 1978, the first five cars had been delivered to Muni; those had already underwent three rounds of modifications based on the MBTA experience.